sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 addition to the default setting - :code:`measurement='XYZ'` - one can specify :code:`measurement='X'`,
 :code:`measurement='Y'` and :code:`measurement='Z'` for one-qubit measurements with respect to only one Pauli operator.
-Beyond that, one can also specify an operator or a list of operators, see the respective examples in :class:`ProjectedQuantumKernel` or the "Operators for expectation values" user guide.
+Beyond that, one can also specify an operator or a list of operators, see the respective examples in :class:`ProjectedQuantumKernel` or the :doc:`./operators` user guide.